What this page is — and what it isn't

 What this tests in you

-This is also practice — possibly the most important practice the room offers.
+This is also practice — maybe the most important practice the room offers.
 If you can't say no here, in what should be one of the safest relationships you ever enter, it will be exponentially harder everywhere else.
 Therapy isn't just where you heal from the past.
 It's where you rehearse for the future.
 Every boundary you hold in that room is training for the ones you'll need with your boss, your partner, your family, the world.
 If you leave without learning to say no in there, you're walking out with an incomplete toolkit.

 How to do it: